Education and Outreach

 The LGBTQ Resource Center is committed to providing holistic development opportunities for students here at Georgetown University.
 As part of that commitment we host a number of initiatives that are geared towards supporting the intellectual and social development of our students.
 The Center works in partnership with campus partners, academic departments, GU Pride and other student groups to create educational and social programming throughout the year.

 OUTober is an annual programming series presented by the LGBTQ Resource Center and a variety of campus partners and organizations during LGBTQ History Month.
 OUTober 2017 ran from October 11-November 20.
-Click here to learn more about our most recent OUTober!
+Learn more about our most recent OUTober (new window)!

 Visit our archives for information about past OUTober programs.

 Journeys: Understanding Self & Building Community is an annual LGBTQ Resource Center Retreat made possible by the Tagliabue Initiative and the generous contributions of individual alumni donors.
 Each year, we take 30 students for an overnight experience hosted at the Calcagnini Contemplative Center in Bluemont, VA.
-Click here to learn more about the Journeys retreat.
+Learn more about the Journeys retreat.

 Lavender Graduation celebrates graduating LGBTQ students and allies by honoring their achievements and contributions to the university community.
-Click here to learn more about Lavender Graduation 2017.
+Click here (new window) to learn more about Lavender Graduation 2017.

 We are excited to announce Passages as a new student-led mentorship initiative for LGBTQ students at Georgetown.
 The program brings together a pair of senior/junior Hoyas with small groups of first-year, sophomore, and transfer students.